d-dof/survey_in_m2/survey_in_m2.md

 <a name="miyato2018vat"> </a>[44] Takeru Miyato, Shin-ichi Maeda, Masanori Koyama, and Shin Ishii.
 Virtual adversarial training: a regularization method for supervised and semisupervised learning. *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 41(8):1979–1993, 2018.

 <a name="zhu2002learning"> </a>[45] Xiaojin Zhu and Zoubin Ghahramani.
 Learning from labeled and unlabeled data with label propagation.
 Technical report, 2002.

+<a name="kingma2014semi"> </a>[46] Durk P Kingma, Shakir Mohamed, Danilo Jimenez Rezende, and Max Welling.
+Semi-supervised learning with deep generative models.
+In *Advances in Neural Information Processing Systems*, pages 3581–3589, 2014.